Robert Jacomb-Hood: 1869–1883: Semi-retirement

-In October 1879, he collaborated once again with the same people who had commissioned the Wealden Line between Lewes and Uckfield; this time, he was asked to help plan a restart of the never-completed Ouse Valley Railway.
-The scheme never came to light and no work has been undertaken on the line since February 1869, when the LB&SCR made an agreement with the South Eastern Railway that rendered the line useless.
-In November 1879, there were mass resignations among the board of directors at the Crystal Palace Company, including the Chairman, Deputy Chairman, and Jacomb-Hood; the following March he also left the board of the Thames Haven Petroleum Storage Co.
-In May 1880, he joined the board of the Sydney and Louisburg Railway; situated in Nova Scotia, Canada, the company's main role was to carry coal mined by the Dominion Coal Company, but also carried passengers.
-The only extant remains of the railway are the station building in Louisbourg.
+In October 1879, Jacomb-Hood again collaborated with the people who had commissioned the Wealden Line between Lewes and Uckfield; this time, he was asked to help plan a restart of the Ouse Valley Railway, on which construction had begun but not been completed.
+The scheme never came to light and the last work on the line was in February 1869, when the LB&SCR made an agreement with the South Eastern Railway that rendered it useless.
+In November 1879, there were mass resignations among the board of directors at the Crystal Palace Company, including the chairman, deputy chairman, and Jacomb-Hood; the same year, he was commissioned for a second time by Emile Erlanger & Co., this time to assist with the company's undertakings in the West Indies and the United States.
+In March 1880 he left the board of the Thames Haven Petroleum Storage Co., and in May joined the board of the Sydney and Louisburg Railway.
+Situated in Nova Scotia, Canada, the company's main role was to carry coal mined by the Dominion Coal Company, but also carried passengers.
+(Note: The only extant remains of the railway are the station building in Louisbourg, and is listed in the Canadian Register of Historic Places.)

-In May 1881, Jacomb-Hood submitted an entry to the design competition for Liverpool Exchange railway station, something he had been working on since December of the previous year.
-On 3 August 1881, it was announced that John West had won the competition out of forty-three entrants, with the first part of the new station opening on 23 February 1888.
-He also served as a director of the Assam Railways and Trading Company between August 1881 and February 1882, a British company that later became part of the Indian Dibru–Sadiya Railway.
+In December 1880, Jacomb-Hood began planning an entry for the design competition for Liverpool Exchange railway station, and submitted it the following May.
+Jacomb-Hood was one of forty-three entrants, and on 3 August 1881 John West was declared the winner; the first part of the new station opened on 23 February 1888.
+Jacomb-Hood also served as a director of the Assam Railways and Trading Company between August 1881 and February 1882, a British company that later became part of the Indian Dibru–Sadiya Railway.
 It was commissioned to build a line in modern-day Assam on 16 July 1883, which eventually closed on 12 December 2011.